IQSS/dataverse/doc/sphinx-guides/source/api/auth.rst

     cd bearer-token-example
     ./run.sh

 This script is safe for production use, as it does not require you to know the client secret or the user credentials.
-Therefore, you can safely distribute it as a part of your own script that lets users performed some custom scripted tasks.
+Therefore, you can safely distribute it as a part of your own Python script that lets users run some custom tasks.

 Signed URLs
 -----------